 NEWS FROM THE TAX COLLECTOR OFFICE

-Tax Bills will be mailed out by the end of July AND will be available soon to be viewed and paid online.
-These bills will be due August 1, 2025, and must be paid by or postmarked by September 2, 2025, to avoid interest.
-Interest accrues at 1.5% from the due date of August 1st, for a total of 18% per year.
-Please be aware that if paid late the interest rate is 3% from September 3-30th.
+Tax Bills were mailed out at the end of September for Motor Vehicle, Personal Property and remaining balance due for Real Estate accounts AND are currently available to be viewed and paid online.
+These bills became due October 1, 2025, and must be paid by or postmarked by November 3, 2025, to avoid interest.
+Interest accrues at 1.5% from the due date of October 1st, for a total of 18% per year.
+Please be aware that if paid late the interest rate is 3% for November 4-30th.
 Minimum interest is $2.00 per bill.

 What if I do not receive a tax bill?

 Not receiving a tax bill does not invalidate the tax and/or interest.
-If you do not receive a tax bill you can check online and print it out with the above link and/or call our office if you still do not find it.
+If you did not receive a tax bill you can check online and print it out with the above link and/or call our office.

 Motor Vehicle Accounts: Please make sure to check your car registration to make sure it is still active, which could be the reason why you did not receive a tax bill.
 If there is a lapse in your registration, please call the Assessor’s office.
 They can add it on to the tax rolls once your registration has been renewed to avoid multiple tax bills being due at a later point.